mqbu-mqbu0212/bimanual-ellipticity-index/README.md

 ### Closure trim

 Since human-drawn trajectories drift between cycles, the tail often represents unintended overlap rather than the intended ellipse shape.
 When the tail enters the closure circle, exits, but remains within distance r of the front half trajectory, the cycle is trimmed at the point in the tail closest to the start.

+Including excess tail shifts the centroid of the trajectory, which in turn alters the sd_major and sd_minor derived from PCA — causing OI to deviate from the value that reflects the intended ellipse shape.
+Trimming ensures OI is computed from the intended portion of the trajectory only.
 The figure below shows a before/after example (OI: 0.7892 → 0.8417).

 ![Before and after trim](images/fig6_trim.png)

 ## Known Limitations

 - Coordinate bounds (`x_min` etc.) are hardcoded for a specific tablet — generalisation requires reconfiguration
-- Participants who naturally draw landscape-oriented ellipses (major axis horizontal) will show attenuated OI values under the PCA-based method; a y-axis-based OI option is planned for a future version
+- For participants who draw landscape-oriented ellipses, the PCA-based method tends to underrepresent the coupling effect.
+The core issue is an interpretation problem: it cannot be determined from the trajectory alone whether such an ellipse represents a vertically-oriented ellipse that has been tilted sideways, or whether the participant is simply drawing a horizontally-elongated shape from the start.
+Most participants showed a narrowing along the minor axis during bimanual tasks, suggesting coupling was occurring; however, at least one participant consistently drew landscape ellipses throughout and showed no measurable OI change under the PCA-based method.
+A y-axis-based OI option is planned for a future version, but the underlying interpretation problem remains open
 - Overlap that stays within the closure circle is not trimmed (classified as **pass**).
 Trim accuracy therefore depends on the closure circle size, and may be insufficient as a general quality guarantee
 - The escape condition (removal when the tail stays far from the front half for `closure_escape_n` consecutive points) has not triggered in any circle-hand data in the original dataset, and is not meaningful for the line hand.
 Its practical effect on data quality is uncertain.
 A configuration option to disable trimming entirely is planned for a future version